open-wc/open-wc/docs/docs/building/rollup.md

 # Building >> Rollup ||20

-> This text is not yet written or polished - care to help?

 Rollup configuration to help you get started building modern web applications.
 You write modern javascript using the latest browser features, rollup will optimize your code for production and ensure it runs on all supported browsers.